Troop-364/T364-web/docs/cookbook/dutch-oven-bread/index.md

 - 670 grams of water
 - 1-2 tablespoons of yeast
 - 1-2 tablespoons of salt

+- set out butter early so it warms up and spreads nicely

 [Jump to calculator](#calculator){ .md-button .md-button--primary }